elfedwa/FDI-BO/README.md

 ## Installation
 <a name="installation"></a>
-To install the required python packages run:
+Once the virtual environment is active, install the required python packages:

 `pip install -r requirements.txt`